Supplier Terms & Conditions

 • Assure Timely Delivery of materials and services from private industry to meet National Defense needs; and

 • Provide an operating system to support rapid industry response to Government Procurement needs in times of need.
-Orion will not designate individual POs as DPAS rated or not, Suppliers to Orion should be aware of and prepared to meet the requirements of DPAS for all POs.
+Orion will not designate individual POs as DPAS rated or not, Suppliers to Orion should be aware of and prepared to meet the requirements of DPAS for all purchase orders.

-By accepting a purchase order, the Supplier must certify that they comply with the Dodd-Frank Act Section 1502 reporting requirements, regardless of the country or countries in which they are doing business.
-If any tin, tungsten, tantalum, or gold are used in products provided to Orion, this must be disclosed to the Orion buyer.
+By accepting a purchase order, the Supplier attests that they comply with the Dodd-Frank Act Section 1502 reporting requirements, regardless of the country or countries in which they are doing business.
+If any tin, tungsten, tantalum or gold are used in products provided to Orion, this must be disclosed to the Orion buyer.
 For the minerals identified, we expect the Supplier to perform a reasonable country of origin inquiry and proper due diligence to determine the conflict status of the smelter and/or mine.
-This information will be provided to Orion using the standard EICC/GeSI Conflict Minerals Reporting Template.
-The template and training materials are also available at: http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/.
+When requested, this information will be provided to Orion using the standard EICC/GeSI Conflict Minerals Reporting Template.
+The template and training materials are also available at: http://www.responsiblemineralsinitiative.org/conflict-minerals-reporting-template/

 Additionally, Suppliers may be requested to provide evidence that a proactive policy - adhering to Dodd Frank Act S1502 - is in place.